Share your story with the media

 If you want to go ahead, the press officer will approach journalists with your story and try to secure you a slot in a magazine, newspaper or on TV.
 If you are happy to appear in that media, with your permission we’ll pass on your contact details to the journalist who will arrange to interview you, usually by telephone.
 We regret that we won’t be able to respond to everyone who emails us but really appreciate you getting in touch.

-We work with a range of media from broadcasters like the BBC, national newspapers like The Times, Daily Mail and Guardian and women’s magazines like Woman’s Own and Good Housekeeping.
+We also work with a range of media from broadcasters like the BBC, national newspapers like The Times, Daily Mail and Guardian and women’s magazines like Woman’s Own and Good Housekeeping.

 They all have different requirements for their stories so we would approach those which we think are most appropriate, depending on your story.
+You will always have our full support when there’s an opportunity to share your story with the media.

-Once you’ve agreed to appear in a particular publication, we will pass on the information you have given us along with your contact details to the journalist who will arrange to interview you.
+With media opportunities, once you've agreed to appear in a particular publication, we will pass on the information you have given us along with your contact details to the journalist who will arrange to interview you.